British opposition leader questions Iran accusations

 “Corbyn allows his anti-American prejudice to skew his moral compass and political judgment,” he said.

-Corbyn last year was criticized by opponents and lawmakers in his own party after he questioned the government’s decision to blame Russia for a nerve toxin attack on a former double agent in England.
+Corbyn last year was criticised by opponents and lawmakers in his own party after he questioned the government’s decision to blame Russia for a nerve toxin attack on a former double agent in England.
+(Reporting By Andrew MacAskill Editing by Andrew Heavens)